China 10Y Yield Trades Near 1-Month Lows

 1 min. read

-A private survey showed the composite PMI rose to a three-month high of 51.6 in January, as both the manufacturing (50.3 vs 50.1 in December) and services (52.3 vs 52) sectors continued to expand.
+A private survey showed the composite PMI rose to a three-month high in January, with both the manufacturing and services sectors continuing to expand.

 Meanwhile, demand for local government bonds remained elevated.